androidmads/QRGenerator/README.md

 1. QR code color can be changed dynamically
 2. Android X support is included
 3. Minimum support from version 14 is included
+4. Margin of the QR code can be controlled

 ### Permission:
 Add This Permission for saving your generated code